preetmohi/SOC-BruteForce-Detection-Splunk-AD/README.md

 - Monitors failed login attempts (Event ID 4625)
 - Flags accounts with multiple failures
 - Helps identify brute-force attacks
+- Can be extended to detect password spray attacks by analyzing multiple accounts from a single source IP

 ---